Sailing ship: Copper sheathing

-After 1850
+1850 to 1900

 Iron-hulled sailing ships, often referred to as "windjammers" or "tall ships", represented the final evolution of sailing ships at the end of the Age of Sail.
 They were built to carry bulk cargo for long distances in the nineteenth and early twentieth centuries.
 They were the largest of merchant sailing ships, with three to five masts and square sails, as well as other sail plans.
 They carried lumber, guano, grain or ore between continents.
 Later examples had steel hulls.
 Iron-hulled sailing ships were mainly built from the 1870s to 1900, when steamships began to outpace them economically, due to their ability to keep a schedule regardless of the wind.
 Steel hulls also replaced iron hulls at around the same time.
 Even into the twentieth century, sailing ships could hold their own on transoceanic voyages such as Australia to Europe, since they did not require bunkerage for coal nor fresh water for steam, and they were faster than the early steamers, which usually could barely make 8 kn.